Oravia Core Grammar

 Examples:

-5. Two Core Connectors
+4. Two Core Prepositions

 Use these instead of a large set of prepositions: